TheSimmer101/wordle/README.md

 Requirements:
 - C++ Compiler (g++)
 - ncurses library
+-Makefile
 *These are available for both Linux, Windows, and Mac.
-See the installation guide for you device if not alreayd installed.
+See the installation guide for you device if not already installed.

+To compile and run:
+  Inside the directory where this repository is stored, type "make run" in the terminal (without quotes). make clean to remove executable files.

 ncurses was used here to display colors in the terminal, as well as update in real-time with the player's input.